econnet/econ/econ-1.0.rst

 Decision making is based on the principle:

-- *Those decide that have most information*.
+- Those decide who are most concerned.

-Affected others are consulted and informed about the decision.

-.. _`dq`:

-:dq: legislative

-A decision needs a proposal.
+If more are concerned, there needs to be a proposal.
-The proposal is worked out by the one interested person according `pdt`_.
+The proposal is worked out by one person (e.g. according `pdt`_) either because of

+- personal interest/stake or
+- expertise

-Normally that person also does or coordinates the according effort.
+Normally that person also executes or coordinates the according effort.

-If more are concerned by a proposal, decisions are democratic between those concerned, either

-- by direct vote or
+Decisions are democratic between those concerned, either by direct or delegated vote.
-- through elected or otherwise agreed delegation

-The *vote weight* is proportional to the contribution of the content concerned.
+The *vote weight* is proportional to `tributes`_.

 Compliance to contracts (this file, license) is not for vote, though.
 Changes to contracts can only be done *unanimously*.